slr-ladders/theladders.github.com/README.markdown

 ### Adding content to your post
 Start adding all your fabulous content, start with an image if it's appropriate, and a quote as is our custom:
 ```
 ---
-author: Matt Jankowski
+author: My Name
 layout: post
-title: "Riders on the Storm: Take a long holiday, Let your children play"
+title: "I think jconnolly is awesome and you can too"
-date: 2013-03-04 13:52
+date: 2013-03-07 11:05
 comments: true
-categories: Storm
+categories: Category1, Category2, Category3
 published: false
 ---
-{% img center /images/lightning_storm.gif 'Lightning Storm' %}
+{% img center /images/jconnolly_is_charming.gif 'Wow what a guy!' %}

-{% blockquote --Charles Dickens %}
+{% blockquote --Everyone Ever %}
-It was the age of wisdom, it was the age of foolishness
+If you want to be in a good mood, go over and talk to jconnolly.
+That guy is pure sunshine.
 {% endblockquote %}
 ```